Scaling In a Cluster

 • In a cluster that is being scaled in, the following functions are disabled: cluster restart, cluster scale-out, snapshot creation, node management, intelligent O&M, resource management, parameter modification, security configurations, log service, database administrator password resetting, and cluster deletion.

 • During offline scale-in, stop all services or run only a few query statements.
 During table redistribution, a shared lock is added to tables.
 All insert, update, and delete operations as well as DDL operations on the tables are blocked for a long time, which may cause a lock wait timeout.
 After a table is redistributed, you can access the table.
-Do not perform queries that take more than 20 minutes during the redistribution (the default time for applying for the write lock during redistribution is 20 minutes).
-Otherwise, data redistribution may fail due to lock wait timeout.
+During redistribution, avoid querying data for more than 20 minutes.
+The default time for applying a write lock during redistribution is 20 minutes.
+Exceeding this duration may lead to redistribution failure due to lock waiting timeout.

 • During online scale-in, you can perform insert, update, and delete operations on tables, but data updates may still be blocked for a short period of time.
 Redistribution consumes lots of CPU and I/O resources, which will greatly impact job performance.
 Therefore, perform redistribution when services are stopped or during periods of light load.